lxxxl123/mjt-maven/note/FW.md

     - (p.) enroll for sth
       - (sen.) you can enroll for health insurance through your employer

+## ensure
+- ensure
+  - (vi) : make sure that , make certain that

 ## envy
 -

+## essay
+- essay/e'sei/
+  - (n.) a short piece of writing on a particular topic/subject

 ## essence